 Fast-tracking the Kororoit Creek Road, Williamstown North boom gate removal will improve safety and operations on the Altona Loop and help reduce traffic congestion.

-Planning is now underway for the removal of the Kororoit Creek Road level crossing, with community consultation underway.
+We have now released the preferred design solution for the Kororoit Creek Road level crossing removal.
 We are talking to and gathering feedback from the local community and stakeholders to help us understand how the design can respond to local needs.
-During this stage the project team is also undertaking investigations and assessments to determine what is technically feasible at this location.

 |Project stage||What's involved|